Judges for 2020

-Head of Change, Security Industry Authority
+Head of Communications, Security Industry Authority

 Fiona has extensive management and leadership experience promoting learning and development, and provides coaching and mentoring.
 At SIA, Fiona has focused on implementation of an on-line application process, embedding portfolio management to improve alignment between strategy and change activity and promoting a culture of continuous improvement to deliver excellent service and maintain the regulatory regime.